brikis98/yevgeniy-brikman-homepage/_posts/2014-05-05-you-are-what-you-document.md

 {% include figure.html path="blog/documentation/django-docs.png" caption="Django documentation" url="https://docs.djangoproject.com/en/1.10/ref/" %}

-OK, your new user got their foot in the door with the README and they took a few steps by following the tutorial; now, the user actually knows enough to start asking questions.
+OK, your new user got their foot in the door with the README, and they took a few steps by following the tutorial; now, the user actually knows enough to start asking questions.
 This is where the reference documentation comes into play: the goal is to give users a way to *find* the specific information they need.
 In this